Zodiac Dendera | Zodiac signs in ancient Egypt

 Zodiac Dendera

-The zodiac Denderah is a planisphere, a map representing the starry sky in plane projection, with the 12 constellations of the zodiacal band, the constellations forming the 36 decans and the small planets.
+The zodiac Dendera is a planisphere, a map representing the starry sky in plane projection, with the 12 constellations of the zodiacal band, the constellations forming the 36 decans and the small planets.
 These decans are first-rate groups of stars in the night sky.
 They are used in the Egyptian calendar, which is based on the lunar cycles of about thirty days and the annual recurrence of the heliacal rise of the star Sothis (Sirius).

 This representation of a circular zodiac is unique in ancient Egypt.
 Two other rectangular zodiacs adorn the ceiling of the temple’s pronaos.